 President & CEO

-Until October 2015, Esther served a President & CEO of the Congressional Hispanic Caucus Institute (CHCI) for 11.
-Under her leadership, the organization doubled its revenue, expanded its scope and reach, elevated the brand, and tripled the size of its premier leadership programs.
-She transformed lives and opened new pathways to opportunity and success for thousands of young people.
+Esther brings a 25-year record of success executing strategic business plans to drive organizational effectiveness, growth and impact.
+Esther served as President & CEO of the Congressional Hispanic Caucus Institute (CHCI) for 11 years until 2015.
+Under her leadership, the organization doubled its revenue, expanded its reach, elevated the brand, and tripled the size of its premier leadership programs.
+She transformed lives and opened new pathways to opportunity for thousands of young people.

 Esther’s previous positions included Principal with the Dewey Square Group, Senior Advisor & Director of Member Services at the Democratic Congressional Campaign Committee (DCCC), Senior Advisor to Department of Energy Secretary Bill Richardson, Executive Director of the Congressional Hispanic Caucus, and Policy Analyst at the National Council of La Raza.

-She has a BA in public policy from Occidental College and completed the Harvard University Corporate Governance Executive Program.
+She has a BA in public policy from Occidental College and completed the Harvard Corporate Governance Executive Program in 2007.
 She was raised in Southern California and has resided in Washington, D.C., since 1990.
 She is a native of Mexico, is married with two boys.